michael-milette/moodle-local_contact/README.md

 Contact Form for Moodle includes the following settings.
 These are available on the plugin's `Settings` page by going to:

 Site administration > Plugins > Local plugins > Contact Form

+### Override the sender's (FROM) email address

+You can optionally specify an emails address from which emails will be sent.
+If this field is blank, by default emails will be delivered from the no-reply email address.

 ### Configuring the List of Recipients